 Walking through the garden’s winding paths, you will see many cacti, succulents and perennials as well as quail, killdeer, and a large variety of pollinators; bees, wasps, hummingbirds, bumblebees, butterflies, moths.
-What you won’t see is the hours of labor necessary to maintain this large garden, the weeding, pruning, planting, and transplanting it done by the Orton’s themselves.
+What you won’t see is the hours of labor necessary to maintain this large garden, the weeding, pruning, planting, and transplanting.
+It is primarily all done by the Orton’s themselves.

-Because of their work throughout three decades, they are a fount of knowledge regarding which plants can tolerate the alkaline soils, high heat, low humidity and little water and which plants will fail under these harsh conditions.
+Because of their work throughout three decades, they are a font of knowledge regarding which plants can tolerate the alkaline soils, high heat, low humidity, and little water and which plants will fail under these harsh conditions.

 Check out their website for more information:https://OrtonBotanicalGarden.com

 Visit the garden and view the over 400 different plant varieties and species.

 May 22-24, 2020